- Pause, archive, and change experiments

 Here's a quick walkthrough.
 Scroll down for step-by-step instructions.

-Click the experiment name to open the Edit Experiment screen.
+Click the experiment name to open the Edit A/B Test modal.

 Change your experiment parameters as desired.

 Changing your experiments will update your project’s datafile within a few seconds.
 It may take some time before your experiments are updated in production, depending on how often you retrieve datafile updates.